Purchasing Hockey Skates

-This guide is useful before, during, and after purchasing skates for hockey or ice hockey.
+This guide provides information to assist you before, during, and after the purchase of skates for hockey or ice hockey.

-There is a significant difference in quality, fit, and size among the various hockey brands.
+There are notable distinctions in quality, fit, and sizing across various hockey brands.

-Please use this table as a guideline for quality and size selection:
+Please refer to this table as a general guideline for quality and size selection:

 CCM | +++ | Approx. ½ size larger than shoe size |